Jorge Polanco Preview, Player Props: Twins vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.90 team ERA that ranks sixth across all MLB pitching staffs.
+- The Guardians have a 3.88 team ERA that ranks fifth across all MLB pitching staffs.

-- Guardians pitchers combine to surrender 140 home runs (1.1 per game), the fourth-fewest in the league.
+- Guardians pitchers combine to allow the fifth-fewest home runs in baseball (142 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.